Laurazepam/titletoimagebot/README.md

-WIP - Attempt to revive this bot
+WIP

-# Title2ImageBot
+# 2Title2Image

-Rewrite of original bot that was written by gerenook.
+Revival of CalicoCatalyst's fork of original bot that was written by gerenook.
 Reddit bot for adding contents of title to image.

 ## Features